ckf42/shdl/README.md

 # shdl

-A script to fetch files by their identifiers
+A simple utility to fetch remote files by their identifiers

 ## Features